 Rev John Burleigh

 Rev. John Burleigh was born in Lesmahagow at a scenic area named Abbeygreen.
 He was the minister in the late 19th Century and early 20th Century of the Burleigh Church.
 He was the first minister who commenced at the church on 24th September 1889.
 John married Marion Braid, the daughter of Andrew Braid a grocer, and he lived with his wife and her father at his home at Coatshill Cottage in 1891.
 In 1892, Marion had passed away and this coincided with the building of the Church.
 His daughter married a Mr Fyfe, also in the clergy a minister of Bellshill.
 John lived with his wife and family at Abbeygreen Manse, at 2 and 4 Church Street, the manse house of the Burleigh Church.
-He was a 50 year old widower in 1901 and never remarried.
+He was a 50 year old widower in 1901 but remarried in 1906 to Janet Hunter in Edinburgh.
+The marriage quickly produced 3 girls.
 He died on 28th October 1922.

 Wedding of Miss Burleigh